DataDog/documentation/content/en/monitors/notify/_index.md

 ### Permissions

-Restrict the edition of your monitor to the monitor's creator and specific roles.
+Restrict the edition of your monitor to its creator and specific [roles][17].

   {{< img src="monitors/notifications/monitor_rbac_permissions.jpg" alt="Monitor RBAC Permissions" style="width:90%;" >}}

-Editing includes any updates to the monitor configuration, monitor deletion, and muting of the monitor for any amount of time.
+Edition includes any updates to the monitor configuration, monitor deletion, and muting of the monitor for any amount of time.

 **Note**: The limitations are applied both in the UI and API.

 ## Test notifications

-Test notifications are supported for the [monitor types][17]: host, metric, anomaly, outlier, forecast, logs, rum, apm, integration (check only), process (check only), network (check only), custom check, event, and composite.
+Test notifications are supported for the [monitor types][18]: host, metric, anomaly, outlier, forecast, logs, rum, apm, integration (check only), process (check only), network (check only), custom check, event, and composite.

 ### Run the test

 1. After defining your monitor, test the notifications with the **Test Notifications** button at the bottom right of the monitor page.

 2. From the test notifications pop-up, choose the monitor case to test.
 You can only test states that are available in the monitor’s configuration for the thresholds specified in the alerting conditions.
-[Recovery thresholds][18] are an exception, as Datadog sends a recovery notification once the monitor either is no longer in alert, or it has no warn conditions.
+[Recovery thresholds][19] are an exception, as Datadog sends a recovery notification once the monitor either is no longer in alert, or it has no warn conditions.

     {{< img src="monitors/notifications/test-notif-select.png" alt="Test the notifications for this monitor" style="width:70%;" >}}